sage-code/maj/alphabet.md

 **Modified: c**

 Maj letter "c" sounds like Latvian "c" not English "c".
-It sounds like `t͡s` in English word "cats".
+It sounds like `t͡s` in word ENG:"cats".
 To make this sound you put you tang in "t" position and make a pitch sound "s" instead.
-Group `ts` is actually never used in Maj.
+Group `ts` is actually never used in Maj but replaced by single letter "c" instead.

 **IPA practice**
 * ceba = ENG: "cerebellum" => IPA: "t͡seba"
-* ciga = ENG: "cigarette"  => IPA: "t͡siga"
+* cyga = ENG: "cigarette"  => IPA: "t͡syga"

 **Modified: k**